mariakopsacheili/Time-Series-Forecasting/README.md

 - Unlike before, the trend component is much less pronounced and fluctuates around zero.

 3. Seasonal Component (Third Plot)
-- The seasonality remains strong and unchanged, which makes sense because differencing only removes trends, not seasonal patterns.
+-  Seasonality still is not clear if exists.

-4. Residual Component (Fourth Plot)
+5. Residual Component (Fourth Plot)
 - Ideally, residuals should look like white noise (randomly scattered points with no pattern).
 - My residuals still show some variation and structure, suggesting the model might still capture some patterns.